TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 :c:func:`Py_CompileString`.
 If it compiles without errors, try to execute the returned code object by calling :c:func:`PyEval_EvalCode`.
 Otherwise save the input for later.
-If the compilation fails, find out if it's an error or just more input is required - by extracting the message string from the exception tuple and comparing it to the string "unexpected EOF while parsing".
+If the compilation fails, find out if it's an error or just more input is required - by extracting the message string kutoka the exception tuple and comparing it to the string "unexpected EOF while parsing".
 Here is a complete example using the GNU readline library (you may want to ignore **SIGINT** while calling readline())::